 By the way, I don’t need a car to reach most if not all of my work assignments.

 Which allows me to walk anywhere from five to eight miles each day.

 And do I need to mention the new brewpub downtown in Burlington that has become my favorite place to sit, have a drink and good conversation — not to mention outstanding food?

 I can refer to myself as a “bon vivant” in my Instagram profile and no one says shit about it.

 I have home delivery of the Sunday New York Times.

 I have a lot of friends I interact with on social media who make me laugh.
 I really like to laugh.

-A broken nose suffered this fall did nothing to diminish my rugged good looks.
+A broken nose suffered last fall did nothing to diminish my rugged good looks.

 We have plenty to eat and drink, a cat with big personality and a wonderful roof over our heads.
 Sounds simplistic but I’ll never take it for granted.